chadrem/tribe/README.md

 # Tribe

-Tribe is a Ruby gem that implements event-driven [actors] (http://en.wikipedia.org/wiki/Actor_model "actors").
+Tribe is a Ruby gem that implements event-driven [actors] (http://en.wikipedia.org/wiki/Actor_model "actors") (actor model).
 Actors are lightweight concurrent objects that use asynchronous message passing for communication.

 Tribe focuses on high performance, low latency, a simple API, and flexibility.